Scripture Reading: Psalms 48 - 50 …

 Rather, "Sacrifice thank offerings to God, fulfill your vows to the Most High, and call upon Me in the day of trouble; I will deliver you, and you will honor Me," says the Lord, our God (50:14-15).
 "He who sacrifices thank offerings honors Me, and he prepares the way so that I may show him the salvation of God" (50:22-23).
 The best thank-offering you can bring to the Lord is YOURSELF!!
 Jesus said, "Whoever would come after Me must deny himself, take up his cross daily and follow Me!"

 Don't let anyone tell you that "redemption" is a meaningless word.
-The truth is, anyone who says such a thing proves they don't understand it … and they don't know God … and they don't understand the danger of the road they are walking, because it is wide and many others are on it.
-Jesus says it leads to destruction, to death, to judgment.
+The truth is, anyone who says such a thing proves they don't understand it … and they don't know God … and they don't realize the danger of the road they are walking, because it is the wide road that leads to destruction and many are on it with them.
+Jesus says it leads to God’s judgment and eternal death.
 The writers of the Psalms believed we needed redemption and that only GOD could do it.
 We would do well to believe the same!